-Basics of Linear Algebra and Statistics, Basics of Probability Theory, Data Structures and Computer Algorithms.
-About the Course and its Objectives & Outcomes:
+Pre-requisites: Basics of Linear Algebra and Statistics, Basics of Probability Theory, Data Structures and Computer Algorithms.

 Machine learning is the study of computer algorithms that improve their performance through experience.
 Machine learning draws its conceptual foundation from the fields like artificial intelligence, probability and statistics, computational complexity, cognitive science, biology and information theory etc. The course introduces some of the key machine learning algorithms and the theory that form the backbone of these algorithms.
 The examples of such algorithms are classification algorithms for learning patterns from data, clustering algorithms for grouping objects on the basis of similarity, neural network algorithms for pattern recognition, genetic algorithms for searching large and complex search spaces etc.